Earth Day

 Earth Day History

 When was the first Earth Day?
 The first Earth Day was held on April 22, 1970 in the United States.
-More than 50 years ago, an impressive 20 million Americans, approximately 10% of the population at the time, ventured outdoors and protested alarming environmental issues.
-Notably the protests raised awareness on topic areas such as deforestation, oil spills, toxic drinking water, air pollution, and the effects of pesticides.
+More than 50 years ago, an impressive 20 million Americans, approximately 10% of the population at the time, took to the streets, parks and auditoriums to protest alarming environmental issues.
+These protests focused on the impacts of 150 years of industrial development, including oil spills, toxic drinking water, air pollution, and the effects of pesticides.
+Earth Day is credited with sparking the modern environmental movement and inspiring landmark legislation in the United States, including the Clean Air Act, the Clean Water Act, and the Endangered Species Act.

-In 1990, Earth Day was transformed into an international event in over 141 nations around the world.
-On the 2016 Earth Day, the well-known Paris Climate Agreement was signed.
-On the 2020 Earth Day, which marked the 50th anniversary of the international Earth Day, it is estimated that over 100 million people in 193 countries were digitally mobilized to take action, making commitments on a broad range of environmental problems, such as climate change, plastic pollution, renewable energy and many others.
+By 1990, Earth Day had grown into an international event, mobilizing 200 million people in 141 nations around the world.
+On the 2016 Earth Day, the historic Paris Climate Agreement was signed.
+On the 2020 Earth Day, which marked the event’s 50th anniversary, it’s estimated that over 1 billion people participated in Earth Day actions, and 100 million observed the anniversary—making it the largest online mass mobilization in history.

 Earth Day History